-Tabcorp Park Menangle, home of Harness Racing NSW, hosts around 15 main meets a year and Executive Chef, Geoff Muscat says they get up to 15,000 people at a big race – all to be fed in a small window of two hours.
+Tabcorp Park Menangle, home of Harness Racing NSW, hosts around 15 main meets a year and Executive Chef, Geoff Muscat says they get up to 15,000 people at a big race – all needing to be fed in a small window of two hours.
 That’s a lot of pressure on one main and two small kitchens that need to operate fast to deliver to hungry crowds.
 “I need products that just work,” says Muscat, “I won’t tolerate anything that doesn’t perform and I can rely on the Tork cloths and wipers to mop up spills and clean out pans fast.”

-Tork Heavy-Duty Cleaning Cloth and Tork Industrial Heavy-Duty Wiping Paper into the kitchen and the absorbency and heat resistance of both have impressed the staff.
-“Each cloth is three layers thick so we can pull a tray out of the oven and then wipe up any spills on the bench – one cloth does two jobs which saves us a lot of time,” says Muscat.
+The racing club has used Tork napkins, soaps and paper towels for many years, but only recently introduced the Tork Heavy-Duty Cleaning Cloth into the kitchen and the heat resistance has impressed staff.
+“We can pull a tray out of the oven and then clean down the bench tops – one cloth does two jobs which saves us a lot of time,” says Muscat.
+The Tork Industrial Heavy-Duty Wiping paper, with its impressive absorbency, has also made it easier for staff to keep the kitchen clean.

 The club is also enjoying savings from the new Tork Folded Wiper/Cloth Dispenser.
 “We had towels on a roll before and the guys would take far too many for what they needed.
 With the single dispenser they just take one and it does the job, as they are so absorbent.
 There’s a lot less usage and wastage,” reveals Muscat.

-The Tork Heavy-Duty Cleaning Cloths have replaced tea-towels in the kitchen to improve hygiene and image - as Muscat says, “If you saw a chef walking round with a filthy tea towel tucked in his apron what would that tell you about his kitchen?”
-The blue Tork Industrial Heavy-Duty Wiping Paper also helps maintain hygiene standards as well as HACCP compliance.
+The Tork Heavy-Duty Cleaning Cloths have replaced tea-towels in the kitchen to improve hygiene and image - as Muscat says, “If you saw a chef walking ‘round with a filthy tea towel tucked in his apron what would that tell you about his kitchen?”
+The blue-coloured Tork Industrial Heavy-Duty Wiping Paper also helps maintain hygiene standards as well as HACCP compliance.

-With compliance functionality all covered, Tork cloths and wipers are proving to be heavy-duty performers under pressure at Tabcorp Park Menangle.
+With compliance and functionality all covered, Tork cloths and wipers are proving to be heavy-duty performers under pressure at Tabcorp Park Menangle.